 Refinancing could also lower your interest rate, which could save you money in the future.
 With the cash-out refinance option, which involves refinancing your home for more than the actual cost, you could end up walking away with extra money that can be used to pay off debt.

 If you don’t qualify for a refinance, or if you are planning on selling your property soon, a second mortgage may also be a way to consolidate debt.
 Also, a second mortgage can also save you money if refinancing would mean taking on a higher interest rate than the terms of your current loan.

 4. Credit Counseling:

 Anyone with damaged credit and debt should consider credit counseling.
-There are many non-profit agencies that are worth checking into.
-Feeling hopeless about your debt and current financial situation does not have to be an option for anyone, regardless of the circumstances.
+Many non-profit agencies are worth checking for more information.
+Feeling hopeless about your debt and the current financial situation does not have to be an option for anyone, regardless of the circumstances.

 Whatever steps you decide to take towards rebuilding your credit, think of them as investments.
 Your credit score can determine your financial future and is the first thing that prospective lenders see, which is why it is so important—and never too late, too improve yours.